Stories of Lost Souls: Segments

-The haunting story of a woman slipping into insanity.
-Julie-Anne, a marginally successful career woman, is preparing dinner for her gruff and unsympathetic mother.
-As she cooks the mashed potatoes and sausages, she tells an indifferent audience of her mother and cat about a recent promotion at work.
+The haunting tale of a woman descending into madness.
+Julie-Anne, a moderately successful career woman, is preparing dinner for her gruff and unsympathetic mother.
+As she cooks mashed potatoes and sausages, she tells an indifferent audience of her mother and cat about a recent promotion at work.
 As she rants about her job it becomes apparent that she is in the middle of a mental breakdown that culminates in burned sausage and mashed potatoes all over the floor.